taigrr/elevenlabs/README.md

 As a prerequisite, you must already have an account with elevenlabs.io.
 After creating your account, you can get you API key [from here](https://help.elevenlabs.io/hc/en-us/articles/14599447207697-How-to-authorize-yourself-using-your-xi-api-key-).

+## Test Program

+To test out an example `say` program, run:

+`go install github.com/taigrr/elevenlabs/cmd/say@latest`

+Set the `XI_API_KEY` environment variable, and pipe it some text to give it a whirl!

 ## Example Code

 To use this library, create a new client and send a TTS request to a voice.